angular/angular/aio/content/guide/reactive-forms.md

 <div class="alert is-helpful">

-*Note*: See a more detailed list of classes and directives provided by the `ReactiveFormsModule`, see the [Reactive Forms API](#reactive-forms-api) section.
+*Note*: For a more detailed list of classes and directives provided by the `ReactiveFormsModule`, see the [Reactive Forms API](#reactive-forms-api) section.

 </div>

 Using the template binding syntax, the form control is now registered to the `name` input element in the template.
-The form control and DOM element communicate with each other, where the view reflects changes in the model, and the model reflects changes in the view.
+The form control and DOM element communicate with each other: the view reflects changes in the model, and the model reflects changes in the view.

 ### Display the component